Eilean Donan Castle is possibly Scotland‘s most famous castle. You have seen many photos of it before, standing proudly against a stunning backdrop.

 If you want to do a bit of exploring in the Highlands, particularly on the Isle of Skye, you should definitely rent a car.
 Some of the most beautiful and remote areas cannot be accessed by bus.

 There are buses that stop at the castle, although they’re not very frequent.
 You can get a bus to the castle from certain towns or villages in the vicinity, such as Kyle of Lochalsh, but make sure to check the bus times to avoid getting stranded.

-Exploring the castle and its surroundings
+Exploring the castle

 Eilean Donan Castle was opened to the public by John Macrae in 1955, and it remains owned by the Macrae family, who also formed the Conchra Trust to care for the castle.
 The rooms within the castle are packed with information on the history of the site, including an extensive collection of items that once belonged to the different occupants of the castle.